Viola Communications inks 10-year partnership with ADNOC

 PHOTO

+- Viola to prioritize local suppliers and strengthen ADNOC’s In-Country Value contribution to Al Dhannah city

-Viola Communications, a leading marcomms solutions provider in the MENA region, has entered into a 10-year strategic partnership with ADNOC to utilise outdoor media leasing spaces for advertising in the capital and enhance ADNOC's brand visibility in Al Dhanna city.
+Abu Dhabi, United Arab Emirates: Viola Communications, a leading marcomms solutions provider in the MENA region, has entered into a 10-year strategic partnership with ADNOC to utilize outdoor media leasing spaces for advertising in the capital and enhance ADNOC's brand visibility in Al Dhanna city.

 Viola Communications is a subsidiary of the Multiply Group under IHC.
 The company has played a pivotal role in executing numerous high-profile projects in collaboration with the Abu Dhabi government with its extensive portfolio of hoardings, lampposts, and bus-wraps, while in line with the UAE’s strategic plan for digital transformation it has introduced a network of digital assets including D.Toplight, D.Totemlights, D.Hoardings, D.Skylight bridge banners and D.Taxi-top media screens, forming the largest advertising network in the region.
 These efforts underscore Viola's ongoing commitment to fulfilling the digital transformation strategy.